The Congressional Review Act: Defining a “Rule” and Overturning a Rule an Agency Did Not Submit to Congress

 rules under the CRA, however, a practice has developed

-that allows Congress to employ the law’s review
+outside the statute that allows Congress to employ the law’s

-mechanism even when an agency does not submit a rule for
+review mechanism even when an agency has not submitted

-review.
-That practice has involved seeking an opinion from
+a rule for review.
+That practice has involved seeking an

-GAO on whether an agency action should have been
+opinion from GAO on whether an agency action should

-submitted under the CRA (i.e., whether the action is
+have been submitted under the CRA (i.e., whether the

 GAO Determinations of Covered Agency Actions